cosivina/cosivina_python/readme.md

 The code to create and run an architecture is extremely similar between Matlab and Python, with only a few small differences described in the following sections.
 In addition, parameter files in json format are interchangeable between the two languages, meaning you can e.g. create an architecture in Matlab, and then load it in Python.

 It is also possible to save all element components (such as dynamic field activations) of a simulator in Python using the `Simulator.saveComponentsToMat` method, and load it in Matlab for analysis.
-Note that this will not create a `Simulator` object that can be run in Matlab; it rather creates a list of structs, one for each element, with the element's components saved as fields of those structs.
+Note that this will not create a `Simulator` object that can be run in Matlab; it rather creates a cell array of structs, one for each element, with the element's components saved as fields of those structs.
 Directly converting a `Simulator` object between Matlab and Python is currently not possible.

 ## Getting started for Matlab users